MicrosoftDocs/well-architected/well-architected/operational-excellence/safe-deployments.md

 - **Safety and consistency**: All changes to the production workload are inherently risky and must be made with a focus on safety and consistency.

-- **Progressive exposure deployment**: You can minimize the potential blast radius of deployment-caused issues by adopting progressive exposure deployments.
+- **Progressive exposure**: You can minimize the potential blast radius of deployment-caused issues by adopting a progressive exposure deployment model.

 - **Health models**: Deployments must pass health checks before each phase of progressive exposure can begin.